hmc-cs111-spring2023/cs111-hw3-AdamrBeckwith/free-1.md

 _How might the user interact with the language?
 What does programming look like?
 Why is this the right way to interact with the problem domain?_

+- I think it could be an external thing, but even just a python plugin would be usable.
+Something quick and easy.
+Honestly anything that could quickly export visuals, so probably exterior is ideal

 ### Operation (semantics)

 _What might happen when a program runs?
 How does a program interact with the user?
 What kinds of errors might occur, and how might they be communicated to the user?_

+- The program runs, calculates all the possibilities (running through each) then shows the expected value based on whats reported.
+Peferably in nice visuals

 ### Expressiveness

 _What should be easy to do in this language?
 What should be possible, but difficult?
 What should be impossible or very difficult?_

+- It should be easy to get expected values of dice rolls, and add contingencies for certian results.
+- It should be difficult to edit the generated visuals, but it is possible just not the main use of the software
+- I think keeping it hyper specific is better, so anything outside of math, loops and statistics is a no no

 ### Related work